 Favorite art supply: Liquid watercolors–discovered late in life and I’ve loved them ever since!

-Most likely to be doing with a free afternoon: Hiking with the fam!
-Or chasing my toddler.
+Most likely to be doing with a free afternoon: Hiking or biking my kids around in our cargo bike.

-Loves: Exploring the great outdoors, making art with kids, traveling, traditions.
+Loves: Outdoor adventures, making art with kids, traveling, traditions.

-Each month we have a group of artists who write for The Artful Parent.
+We have a group of artists who regularly write for The Artful Parent.
 Meet them below!

 Danielle Falk, from Little Ginger Studio, is an Art Educator from Sydney, Australia.
 She has a background in Primary (Elementary) Education, is a cardboard hoarder, and loves any fluorescent art supply.
 Her business name, “Little Ginger Studio,” is named after her daughter (who hopefully will forgive her mum in time).